Non-TCA Peel Fact Sheet: What to expect at Le Beau Visage Medical Spa

 - Additional effects include irritation, dryness, flaking, and peeling of skin.

 - Avoid all sun exposure.
-Any tanning via direct sunlight or tanning beds increases the risk of side effects and must be discontinued for the duration of your skin care treatment at our Frisco, TX, office.
+Any tanning via direct sunlight or tanning beds increases the risk of side effects and must be discontinued for the duration of your treatment.

 - Daily broad spectrum sunscreen is required daily.